 During this minimally invasive procedure, our doctors insert a pleuroscope (a thin tube-like scope equipped with a camera) through a small incision in the chest wall.
 The lung’s pleural cavity is then visible on a video monitor.

 Medical pleuroscopy (also known as medical thoracoscopy) allows us to:

-- Perform a pleurodesis and other therapeutic interventions
+- Perform pleurodesis and other pleural therapeutic interventions.

 After the procedure, the lung is reinflated and the incisions are closed.
 In some cases, a drainage tube may be left for a period of time to allow any fluid or air to drain from the chest.